ExplainedRE/website/content/posts/flare-on7 - Aardvark/index.md

 140001247  mov     cs:board, rax
 ```

 A closer looks at the function suggests that it is a "front end" GUI for a game, but that the processing itself done in the Linux ELF.
-When user clicks different buttons, the operations are sent to the ELF binary through sockets, and then it replies with results.
+When a user clicks different buttons, the operations are sent to the ELF binary through sockets, and then it replies with results.
 Since the ELF seems to contain valuable information, it's time to open it.
 But before it, let's open the game and see how it looks like when running it.

 {{< image src="images/image.png" >}}